 In doing the math, you will have purchased 6 incandescent bulbs for the lifespan of the average LED.
-Meaning you would have spent $6.00 when you could have spent $2.00 by purchasing an LED.
+Meaning you would have spent $6 when you could have spent $2 by purchasing an LED.
 And the usage difference?
-This is called the payback period.
+This is known as the payback period.

 On average, LEDs that replace incandescent light bulbs have a payback period of three months.
 Meaning, after 3 months, the savings from the LED (compared to the incandescent) will have paid for itself.
 After that, it’s all savings!

-Due to the nature of LED bulbs – which use newer, improved technology to produce light versus the tremendous heat used by an incandescent – they can be prone to failing in a short amount of time or right out of the box.
+LED bulbs use newer, improved technology to produce light, versus the tremendous heat used by an incandescent.
+LED bulbs can be prone to failing in a short amount of time or right out of the box.
 However, on average, an LED will last 10 years or even longer.

 There are many other tips to put under the microscope and analyze; be on the lookout for more in the coming months.